jrg94/portfolio-project/doc/06-component-finishing-touches/06-component-finishing-touches.md

 ### Ongoing Tasks

 - [ ] I have shared my reflection in the "Pre-Assignment" section
-- [ ] I have created a kernel implementation
+- [ ] I have created a test file for my kernel implementation
+  - [ ] I have created a new Java file in `test`
+  - [ ] I have exhaustively tested all of the kernel methods
+  - [ ] I am aware that I cannot test my component against a reference implementation
+- [ ] I have created a test file for my abstract class
+  - [ ] I have created a new Java file in `test`
+  - [ ] I have exhaustively tested all of the secondary methods
+  - [ ] I am aware that I cannot test my component against a reference implementation
+- [ ] I have create a code sample demonstrating a use case of my component
   - [ ] I have created a new Java file in `src`
+  - [ ] I have imported and used my component in this file
+- [ ] I have create another qualitatively different code sample demonstrating a use case of my component
-  - [ ] I have named the new Java file correctly (e.g., `NaturalNumber1`)
+  - [ ] I have created a new Java file in `src`
+  - [ ] I have imported and used my component in this file
-  - [ ] I have implemented all of the kernel methods
+- [ ] I have published my project to an open-source remote repository
-  - [ ] I have implemented all of the Standard methods
+  - [ ] I have ensured that my repository is public
-  - [ ] I have respected the kernel purity rule
+  - [ ] I know the project url (e.g., https://github.com/TheRenegadeCoder/sample-programs)

 ### Submission Tasks

 - [ ] I have shared assignment feedback in the "Assignment Feedback" section
 - [ ] I have converted this document to a PDF
-- [ ] I have converted my kernel implementation to a PDF
+- [ ] I compressed my project to a `.zip` file
-- [ ] I am prepared to submit both PDFs on Carmen
+- [ ] I am prepared to submit the PDF, the zip, and the link to the remote repo to Carmen
 - [ ] I am prepared to give my peers feedback on their ideas

 ## Assignment Learning Objectives